 Viewers are begging for other stations to take notice and pick up the true story movie format.
 Some good options would be Oprah Winfrey Network aka OWN, Hallmark Channel and more choices from Starz-Encore's True Movie channel.

-Perhaps Lifetime will take this into consideration, if not viewers are definitely hoping that these old movies based on true stories find a new home soon.
+Perhaps the Lifetime "Not" Movie Network will take this into consideration, otherwise viewers hope these old movies based on true stories find a new home soon.